The last tattered remnants of the Cuban nuclear program.

 Eventually we left this tower of flints behind, and soon discovered a path that led from within the castle walls back out, unhindered, to meet with the footpath in the forest.
 Our athletic entry over the gate had been unnecessary, as it turned out; still, I thought, as we walked back through the trees, the excitement of a tricky climb had only sweetened the reward.

-On our way back to the car, the Pilgrim struck up a conversation with one of the men working on the grounds.
+On our way back to the car, R struck up a conversation with one of the men working on the grounds.
 He was happy to take a break, and tell us what he knew about the castle’s history; other dates and details, I’d fill in later through my own research.

 Gwrych Castle was built between 1819 and 1825, by one Lloyd Hesketh Bamford-Hesketh.
 According to the local story, he had always dreamed of living in a ‘castle in the sky’ – and so, coming into his wealth in later life, he decided to create one.
 The castle was inherited by his granddaughter, the Countess of Dundonald, and it stayed in the family for over a century.
 During WWII it sheltered Jewish refugees, and in the decades that followed it remained open to the public; as well as hosting sports tournaments, rallies and medieval re-enactments, even a 1961 festival for the Young Communist League.

 The decline of Gwrych Castle began in 1985, however, when an American businessman bought the land for £750,000.
 He had planned to renovate the place, but ran out of money – and the castle was left neglected, open and unguarded.
 A period of serious looting and vandalism followed during which the interiors were stripped bare, the structure severely vandalised until little more than a shell was left behind.